 Effortlessly Protect Your Runtimes

-Funded by Balaji Srinivasan former CTO of Coinbase.
+Funded by Balaji Srinivasan former CTO of Coinbase and founder of the Network School.

 What is Bomfather?

-Bomfather is a runtime security agent you deploy on your Linux servers to protect the resources your workloads depend on, such as GPUs, databases, filesystems, and more.
+Bomfather is a runtime security agent you deploy on your Linux servers to protect the resources your workloads depend on, such as GPUs, databases, and filesystems.

 It's fine home page comic